 Just One Cigarette…

 Persons who deliberately inhale cigarette smoke are known as smokers and those who use e-cigarettes are called vapers.
 But what about people who obtain their regular supply of nicotine from skin patches or chewing gum?
 Should we call them patchers and chewers, respectively?

 I propose, in order to simplify the terminology as well as more accurately to reflect the reality of what these unfortunate people apparently feel compelled to do themselves all day, that henceforth all users of nicotine, in whatever form, should be known for what they are: nicotine addicts.

 Now let us turn to an article that appeared last month in The British Medical Journal and was widely reported in the media.
 It was titled, ‘Just one cigarette a day increases cardiovascular (stroke and heart attack) risk’.

 How many people smoke only one cigarette a day?
-There’s a very small minority of smokers who only do it only occasionally, such as once a week or at special events, so you can’t really call them smokers.
+There’s a very small minority of smokers who only do it only occasionally, such as once a week or at special events.
 But of the hundreds of smokers I’ve treated, none smoked only one cigarette a day – they all smoked at least three and often five, ten, fifteen, twenty, or more every day.

 Apart from that, what is interesting about this long scholarly article (it’s over 9,000 words and lists 127 references) is what it doesn’t say: there’s not one mention of nicotine addiction.